 If you have any open orders, Coinbase Pro will prompt you to cancel them.
 If you choose not to cancel the orders, the rest of your funds will be transferred, but those involved in the orders will remain in Coinbase Pro, along with any pending deposits.
 Once the transactions are complete, you can transfer the remaining funds.

 For those who have only a casual interest in cryptocurrency or those who are just learning about it, the price may be worth it in exchange for the convenience of trading in a fiat currency and using a highly intuitive interface.

-Data is accurate as of March 31, 2021, and is subject to change.
+Information is accurate as of April 21, 2023, and is subject to change.